 What if a family member wanted to donate their savings to a charity of choice after they died, but they had never made it official in their will?

-Or a single father wanting to pass along his inheritance to his children, but because he is married to another woman she ends up with everything?
+Or a single father wanted to pass along his inheritance to his children, but because he is married to another woman she ends up with everything?

 These are difficult circumstances which happen all too often.

-That is why it’s important to talk to family members about these things, as it’s very common for pledges and commitments not to be fulfilled because it’s too late for that to happen.
+That is why it’s important to talk to family members about these things in advance, as it’s very common for pledges and commitments not to be fulfilled simply because they weren’t put in place early enough.

-Understand Talking About Death With Family Members Is a Positive Thing
+Understand Why Talking About Death With Family Members Is a Positive Thing